uncle-barchen/ruqmoi/ruqmoi.md

   + upright: need, poverty, loss, insecurity.
   + reversed: recovery, charity, improvement.
 + The Wanderer's Oracle: Heaven ‖ Heaven
+  + poem: "Bearers of broad heaven, we bare / celestial souls, sit silent / in precarious poignancy."
   + situation: The Wanderer comes to the rendezvous spot for travelers.
   + admonition: Do not neglect to swap gear, news, and insights, and to help your fellow travelers before you set out again.
 Maybe you'll find companions to join you, or you can join with others for support.